 There’s a rivalry among Scientists sometimes.
 It’s often in good humour but occasionally it’s not.
 Robert Sapolsky (a Stanford Biologist) has noted that many Biological and Social Scientists seem to suffer from what he calls “Physics envy” i.e. Physics is full of equations and strange sounding terminology, so some Biologists stick unnecessary complications and mathematics into their work to make it feel “more Sciencey”.

-I think there is a perception some people have that Physics is somehow “purer” or “more intellectual” among the Sciences.
+I think there is a perception some people have that Physics is somehow “purer” or “more intellectual” than other Sciences.
 It is true that you can reduce Chemistry to Physics, but I don’t think this makes Chemistry somehow less cool or prestigious.
 I mean if you really boil things down, the most fundamental field of study is Quantum Mechanics.
 Are you going to tell me that studying space, or the human brain, or chimpanzees is somehow not interesting?
-I mean let’s not forget the reason you’re alive is down to medical advances in the field of Biology.

 Me personally?
 I like to try, as best I can, to follow in the footsteps of Doc Brown who says, in Back to the Future III: “I consider myself a student of all Sciences”.
 To him, Science was just studying the world and, really, every part of the world is interesting if you go into enough detail.